top of page

 Creative Arts

 Art activities are geared to individual children's needs and skills.
-Few restrictions are placed on the children's explorations with art materials; they are free to experiment in order to increase their understanding of the medium.
-Repeated exposure to basic materials of paint, and play dough lead the children to the ability to use different art media and materials in a variety of ways for creative expression and representation.
+Few restrictions are placed on the children's explorations with art materials; they are free to experiment to increase their understanding of the medium.
+Repeated exposure to basic materials such as paint and play-dough leads the children to the ability to use different art media and materials in a variety of ways for creative expression and representation.

 bottom of page